-But therein lies a problem for China's current urban policy: although the Chinese population is still in the process of agglomerating in large cities, the hukou system is inhibiting such agglomeration.
+But therein lies a problem for China's current urban policy: although the Chinese population is still in the process of agglomerating in large in the process of agglomerating in large cities, the hukou system is inhibiting such agglomeration.

+Although the Chinese population is still

+cities, the hukou system is inhibiting such agglomeration.
 Government policy is oriented toward promoting the development of small and mediumsized cities and towns and preventing population flows into the largest cities.